 A common HIPAA Incident Response and Reporting System has been setup and implemented to support the reporting, mitigation, and documentation of HIPAA security and privacy incidents and violations.

-All incidents, threats, or violations that affect or may affect the confidentiality, integrity, or availability of EPHI must be reported using the following procedures:
+All incidents, threats, or violations that affect or may affect the confidentiality, integrity, or availability of ePHI must be reported using the following procedures:

 Users must notify the Appropriate IT personnel for issues involving viruses, local attacks, Denial of Service (DOS) attacks, etc. the reporting processes should include the following steps: